FreeGrok/FreeGrok/README.md

-Since above will also change default location of config file, beforehand(or restart your web container after creating this symlink) I suggest doing below for our case of having OpenGrok instance in `/tank/opengrok`:
+Since above will also change default location of config file, beforehand(or restart your web container after creating this symlink) I suggest doing below for our case of having FreeGrok instance in `/tank/opengrok`:

 ```bash
 ln -s /tank/opengrok/etc/configuration.xml /var/opengrok/etc/configuration.xml